SAP/open-ux-tools/packages/create/README.md

 Calling `sap-ux convert` allows converting an app to a new feature.

 ### preview
-Calling `sap-ux convert preview` in the root folder of an app will convert the respective app to the preview with virtual files.
+Calling `sap-ux convert preview-config` in the root folder of an app will convert the respective app to the preview with virtual files.
 It will use the configuration from the scripts in `package.json` to adjust the UI5 configuration yaml files accordingly.
 No longer needed js/ts sources will be deleted and the html files previously used for the preview will be renamed to *_old.html.
 ```sh
 sap-ux convert preview [path]
 ```